-More established shops and hotels will take credit card, but most smaller markets, street vendors, and cabs will not.
+More established shops and hotels will take credit cards, but most smaller markets, street vendors, and cabs will not.
 Be ready with the local currency.

-you can exchange the currency almost from the airport, although it can be better to change in a certain small offices for change, they have better rate.
+you can exchange the currency almost from the airport, although it can be better to change in a certain small office for a change, they have a better rate.